dsbfelipe/odin-caesar-cipher/README.md

 ## 📝 Project Objective

-The objective of this project is to reinforce the basics of Ruby by manipulating strings, arrays, and flow control structures.
-It helps build a deeper understanding of character encoding, loops, and conditionals through the implementation of an encryption technique.
+The goal was to create a method that takes a string and a shift factor, then outputs the modified string according to the Caesar cipher rules.
+This project helped solidify my knowledge of string handling and character encoding in Ruby.

 ## 🔧 Features

-- Encrypts a given string using the Caesar Cipher method.
+- Accepts a string input and a shift factor.

-- Maintains the case of the original characters (uppercase and lowercase letters remain unchanged).
+- Handles both uppercase and lowercase letters while maintaining their case.

-- Punctuation and spaces are preserved in the output.
+- Wraps around the alphabet, so letters shifted past 'z' return to 'a'.

-- Wraps around the alphabet (e.g., 'z' becomes 'a' when shifted forward).
+- Ignores non-alphabetic characters, keeping them unchanged.

 ## 📖 Learnings

-- **String manipulation**: Handling character conversions between letters and numbers using ASCII codes.
+- **String Manipulation**: Improved my ability to manipulate and iterate through strings in Ruby.

-- **Control flow**: Utilizing conditionals and loops to implement the wrapping of letters.
+- **Conditionals**: Enhanced my understanding of conditionals to determine character cases and handle logic.

-- **Modular arithmetic**: Applying the modulus operator to ensure correct letter shifts within the bounds of the alphabet.
+- **Character Encoding**: Gained experience with ASCII values and how to convert characters based on their ordinal values.

-- **Case preservation**: Implementing logic to distinguish between uppercase and lowercase characters.
+- **Algorithm Development**: Practiced creating a simple encryption algorithm while focusing on code efficiency and clarity.

 ## 💻 Technologies Used

-- **Ruby** for implementing the Caesar Cipher algorithm and managing string manipulations.
+- **Ruby** for implementing the functionality of the Caesar cipher.

 ## 💡 Acknowledgments